 GP Care currently provides the following services, in association with the NHS, to NHS patients who continue to receive free healthcare:

-- Community Audiology (Hearing Aids) Service - A service that provides hearing assessment and hearing aid fittings at convenient community clinic locations for NHS patients aged 60 and over who are suffering from gradual hearing loss.
+- Community Audiology (Adult Hearing) Service - A service that provides hearing assessment and hearing aid fittings at convenient community clinic locations for NHS patients aged 50 and over who are suffering from gradual hearing loss.

 - Community Urology Service - A diagnostic and assessment services that provides NHS patients with fast access to consultant led urology clinics in convenient community locations.
 Presenting conditions assessed include Haematuria, Raised PSA, Lower Urinary Tract Symptoms and many other urological symptoms that would otherwise have required patients to go to hospital.